Brea-Olinda Unified School District: History

 In 1994, the school district had the lowest dropout rate of all the districts in Orange County at 13 students, making up 0.5% of the district's students.

-District Leadership
+District leadership

 Board of trustees

 The Brea Olinda Unified School District has a five-member board.
-Each member is elected to serve a four-year term of office.
+Each member is elected to a four-year term of office.
 The current trustees are: